Setup Time Estimator Calculator

 Why is accurate setup time estimation important for event planning?

-Accurate setup time estimation is critical in event planning to prevent delays, manage costs, and ensure a smooth event execution.
-Overestimating can lead to wasted labor, while underestimating can cause rushed work, missed deadlines, and a poor attendee experience, directly impacting an event's success.
+Accurate setup time estimation is critical in event planning to prevent delays, manage costs, and ensure smooth execution.
+Overestimating can lead to wasted labor, while underestimating can cause rushed work, missed deadlines, and a poor attendee experience.

 How does adding a buffer percentage improve setup estimates?